-A Chapter 13 bankruptcy is another type of personal bankruptcy usually filed because a person has more income than expenses or perhaps has non-exempt assets such as too much equity in the residence.
-A Chapter 13 filing can also address such debts as mortgage arrears and delinquent vehicle payments, tax debt, and back child support.
+Chapter 13 bankruptcy is another type of personal bankruptcy usually filed because a person has more income than expenses, or perhaps has non-exempt assets such as too much equity in the residence.
+This ‘reorganizational’ bankruptcy may also address such debts as mortgage arrears, delinquent vehicle payments, tax debt, and back child support.